Auto Transcript

 We are not so arrogant as to say that we have everything figured out.

 And yet, Lord, we have the assurance in your word that victory is within our grasp.
-And in fact, you have done it and you have showed us how.
+In fact, you have done it and you have shown us how.

 Lord, we want as Christians to live lives glorifying you.
 We want our lives to be shining testimonies of your grace and your power and your love.
-And in order to do that, we must overcome the evil one.
+In order to do that, we must overcome the evil one.

-We pray Lord that this passage of scripture will equip us to do so.
-And where we have been defeated in the past, we will now by the power of your name find victory.
+We pray, Lord, that this passage of scripture will equip us to do so.
+Where we have been defeated in the past, we will now by the power of your name find victory.
 In Christ’s name we pray.

 Amen.